HMS Rotherham: World War II

 Rotherham was commissioned for service, after completing her sea trials, in August 1942.
 After a period of training at Scapa Flow, she was assigned to serve in the South Atlantic, operating as convoy escort between Freetown, Sierra Leone, and Cape Town and Durban, South Africa for the rest of the year.

 From February 1944 Rotherham was deployed in the Indian Ocean, and in April joined the Eastern Fleet to take part in series of offensive operations against the Japanese in Sumatra and Java, and the Indian nationalist Azad Hind in the Andaman Islands, acting as an escort to aircraft carriers and battleships.
 In October 1944 Rotherham sailed to Simon's Town to refit.

-In early 1945 Rotherham was deployed intercepting Japanese ships supplying stores and carrying personnel to garrisons in the Andaman and Nicobar Islands, as well as providing support for military operations in Burma.
+In early 1945 Rotherham was deployed intercepting Japanese ships supplying stores and carrying personnel to the Andaman and Nicobar Islands, as well as providing support for military operations in Burma.
 In February, along with her sister ships Rapid, Rocket, and Roebuck, she carried out a bombardment of Great Coco Island, in which more than a thousand 4.7 inch shells were fired by the four ships.
 Further anti-shipping and shore bombardments followed, and in April she provided cover for Allied landings near Rangoon during "Operation Dracula".
 Escort duties continued until the Japanese surrender on 15 August.